tatarajesh/Enterprise-Programming-Project/README.md

 This project aims to develop a web-based application to manage ongoing events at a University.

-Students and Staff: Users can create accounts to access a comprehensive listing of upcoming university events.
+Students: Users can create accounts to access a comprehensive listing of upcoming university events.

 Event Organizers: A dedicated event management dashboard will empower authorized personnel to:
 - Create and publish event details including descriptions, dates, and times.
 - Manage event registration processes.